abhishek-kumar-code/Redfish_Public/Specification.md

 * Services shall support POST operations on a URL that references a Resource Collection instance.
 * Services shall also support POST operations on a URL that references an Action (see [Actions (POST)](#actions-post)).
 * The POST operation shall not be idempotent.
+* Services may allow the "@Redfish.OperationApplyTime" property to be included in the body of the request.
+See the [Operation Apply Time](#operation-apply-time) section for further information.

 ##### Delete (DELETE)<a id="delete-delete"></a>